christopherlye/snakeSnack/README.md

 ## Inspiration

-<p style="text-align: justify">I wanted to create a browser game that people were thoroughly familiar with, but adding a twist to it.
+<p align="justify">I wanted to create a browser game that people were thoroughly familiar with, but adding a twist to it.
 The initial idea was to create a Tron-like one player game where the player will navigate an arena with a vehicle which leaves a trail that acts as an obstacle for both human and AI players.</p>

-<p style="text-align: justify">However, as it turned out quite challenging for my first project, I decided to take on something more manageable as a prototype.
+<p align="justify">However, as it turned out quite challenging for my first project, I decided to take on something more manageable as a prototype.
 So I developed a snake game which employed a similar logic for such a game and made it two players at the moment, removing the need to code the AI logic, while allowing family and friends to have fun together.</p>

-<p style="text-align: justify">Riding on the popularity of the fast food chain, Shake Shack, this two-player game, Snake Snack, was born. 🤓</p>
+<p align="justify">Riding on the popularity of the fast food chain, Shake Shack, this two-player game, Snake Snack, was born. 🤓</p>

 ---